 - Your container is taken to storage or delivered to your new home.

 - The container is picked up and you’re done!

 What if you’re moving somewhere that’s so crowded you can’t leave a moving container or park a rental truck?
 Depending on the location, PODS City Service may be just the solution for you.
 Available in select ZIP codes, the service is designed for those moving in the most urban areas.
-As with the standard PODS service, a driver brings a container to you, but it doesn’t leave the truck while you load or unload with the help of a built-in lift.
+As with the standard PODS service, a driver brings a container to you, but it stays on the truck while you load or unload with the help of a built-in lift.
 The driver also stays with the container to guard against tickets and help protect your belongings during your loading and unloading process.
-Then your container gets whisked to your new digs — or a PODS Storage Center if you can’t move in right away.
+Then your container gets whisked to your new digs — or to a PODS Storage Center if you can’t move in right away.

 How to choose self-moving companies

 Let’s be real: Most of us are going to choose the self-moving company that’s easiest on our wallets.
 But there are other factors in DIY moving you should consider before you make the final call.

 Think about the following before you hire a self-moving company: